Actuarial-consistency and two-step actuarial valuations: a new paradigm to insurance valuation: Actuarial-consistent valuations

-In the following lemma, we show how one can decompose a hybrid claim into an actuarial and financial part and define an actuarial consistent hedger. \begin{lemma} Consider a hybrid claim $S \in \mathcal{C}$ and a hedger $\tilde{\theta}$.
+In the following lemma, we show how one can decompose a hybrid claim into an actuarial and financial part and define an actuarial-consistent hedger. \begin{lemma} Consider a hybrid claim $S \in L^{\infty}(\mathcal{F})$ and a hedger $\tilde{\theta}$.
 We decompose the claim $S$ into two parts as follows:

-Note that $H_S^{(2)} \in \mathcal{C}^{(2)}$.
+Note that $H_S^{(2)} \in L^{\infty}(\mathcal{F}^{(2)})$.
 Define the hedger $\theta_S$ as follows:

-Then, $\theta_S$ is an actuarial hedger. \end{lemma} \begin{proof} Consider an actuarial claim $S^{(2)}\in \mathcal{C}^{(2)}$.
-Then $S^{(2)}$ is $\mathcal{F}^{(2)}-$measurable and therefore $H_{S^{(2)}}^{(2)}=S^{(2)} - \pi^{(2)}\left[S^{(2)} \right]$ and $H_{S^{(2)}}^{(1)}=\pi^{(2)}\left[S^{(2)} \right] \in \mathbb{R}$.
+Then, $\theta_S$ is an actuarial hedger. \end{lemma} \begin{proof} Consider an actuarial claim $S^{(2)}\in L^{\infty}(\mathcal{F}^{(2)})$.
+Then $S^{(2)}$ is $\mathcal{F}^{(2)}-$measurable and therefore $H_{S^{(2)}}^{(2)}=S^{(2)} - \mathbb{E}\left[S^{(2)} \right]$ and $H_{S^{(2)}}^{(1)}=\mathbb{E}\left[S^{(2)} \right] \in \mathbb{R}$.
 Since a hedger $\tilde{\theta}$ is translation invariant, we then find:

-which shows we have an actuarial consistent hedger. \end{proof}
+which shows we have an actuarial-consistent hedger. \end{proof}

-Lemma \ref{Lemma3} illustrates how one can derive an actuarial consistent hedger using a general hedger.
+Lemma \ref{Lemma3} illustrates how one can derive an actuarial-consistent hedger using a general hedger.
 The claim $H_S^{(2)}$ can be interpreted as the actuarial part of the claim $S$.

 Assume that we have a claim $S$ and a hedger $\theta$.
-If we want to invest in the hedge $\theta_S$, we have to pay its time-$0$ value which is given by $\pi^{(1)}\left[ \theta_S\cdot Y\right]$.
-In the next Lemma, we show that the resulting financial value is weak actuarial-consistent if the hedger is actuarial-consistent.
+If we want to invest in the hedge $\theta_S$, we have to pay its time-$0$ value which is given by $\pi^{(1)}\left[ \theta_S\cdot \boldsymbol{Y}\right]$.
+In the next lemma, we show that the resulting financial value is actuarial consistent if the hedger is actuarial consistent.

 \begin{lemma} The following two statements are equivalent. \begin{enumerate} \item The valuation $\Pi$ can be expressed as follows